 Whichever you choose, you are in for a treat.
 Should you decide to join us, book your trip today and read more about all the places we are going to visit.

-Our staff is all local, fluent in English and knows the area perfectly.
-They’ll be happy to answer your questions, share some facts and trivia, and even a secret or two on where’s best to eat, to swim, or which cliff to dive from.
+Our staff is all local, fluent in English and know the area perfectly.
+They’ll be happy to answer your questions, share some facts and trivia, and even a secret or two on where’s best to eat, to swim or which cliff to dive from.

-Our usual departure point is in Sibenik town, but other pickup spots are included as well: Amadria Park, Obonjan, Zlarin, Prvic, Vodice, Tribunj… Or whatever works for you.
+Our usual departure point is in Sibenik town, but other pickup spots are possible as well: Amadria Park, Obonjan, Zlarin, Prvic, Vodice, Tribunj… Or whatever works for you.